outmoded/hapi-contrib/Style.md

   // Wrong

-  var message = 'Hello '
+  const message = 'Hello '
                 + 'Steve, '
                 + 'How are you?';